 - The challenge needs to include a focus on, and take account of perspectives from, marginalised groups of society.

-- The challenge needs to have a link with research conducted by at least one of the five universities.
+- The challenge needs to have a link with research conducted by at least one of the five (or nine) CHARM-EU partners.
 This will ensure availability of academic supervisors.
 Most challenges will be linked to one university which provides the academic supervisor and is the main location for the student team.

 - Students need to conduct field work as part of the Capstone.
-Field work ideally takes place in the countries where the five universities are based (Spain, The Netherlands, France, Ireland or Hungary), but challenges can be global in nature and/or relate to EU or non-EU countries.
-In the latter case, field work can be conducted online, with actors active in the chosen field/region that are based in one of the five countries, or at students’ own expenses.
+Field work can take place in the countries where the five universities are based (Spain, The Netherlands, France, Ireland or Hungary), but challenges can also be global in nature and/or relate to EU or non-EU countries.
+In the latter case, field work can be conducted online at students’ own expenses.

 - The challenge should be large enough for students to be able to divide the work, but specific enough for the student team to analyse and address in a 19 weeks time frame.